Arr0bba/twin-galaxies-react/README.md

 The layout is clean and user-friendly, ensuring accessibility across desktop, tablet, and mobile devices, very intuitive interface.

+## Type of Architecture Election

+I used for this proyect a modular architecture because React is component-based by nature.
+The folder structure reflects this logic by separating the application into clearly defined layers classified according to their functionality.

+The 📂components/ folder contains reusable UI elements, following React’s most basic principle, building interfaces from small, independent pieces.
+The 📂pages/ folder represents full views of the application, each composed of multiple components.
+This separation ensures a clear distinction between reusable building blocks and complete screens.

+The 📂types/ folder centralizes TypeScript interfaces and data models, improving type safety and making the data structure consistent across the project.

+Using Vite as the build tool keeps the project lightweight and optimized, while TypeScript enforces strong typing and reduces runtime errors.
+Together, this structure promotes scalability, maintainability, and clean code organization as the project grows.

 ## 📂 Folder Structure Scheme
+**DISCLAIMER**: I highly recommend install Tree on Bash Terminal with the command:
+- `sudo <advanced package tool> install tree`.

+To have a clearer glance of the directories structure.

+My project is organized like this:
 ```bash
 TWIN-GALAXIES-REACT
 │